 - a description of what the group wishes to achieve during the year in relation to the problem area;

-- a presentation of the participating researchers, justifying their knowledge contribution to the ASG;
+- a presentation of the participating researchers, qualifying their knowledge contribution to the ASG;

 - an estimated budget for the activities

-The application is to be written in Swedish or English and divided into three documents with the following content:
+The application is to be divided into three documents with the following content:

 Document 2.
 Relevant CVs for participating researchers, max 1 page per participant

 Document 3.
 A tentative budget for activities (It is not necessary to state the names of guests to invite here, these can be suggested later, while working in the ASG))

 Decisions on new ASGs are taken by the board of the Pufendorf IAS.
 The processing time is estimated at 2 months, which means that the applicants will be notified of the decision in March 2020.

 Ann-Katrin Bäcklund, director, ann-katrin [dot] backlund [at] pi [dot] lu [dot] se (), ext: 2 04 71

 Eva Persson, coordinator, eva [dot] persson [at] pi [dot] lu [dot] se (), ext: 2 62 03